samuri51/chillybot/README.md

 very noninstrusive, only enforces the queue when people are in the queue\
 (very easy to make it enforce it all the time, just ask)\
 ability to toggle just about everything\
-very easy to use! entirely script based just download node, run the script and your off!
+very easy to use! entirely script based just download node, run the script and you're off!

-*now with the ability to automatically reconnect to your turntable room after losing internet connection!
+*now with the ability to automatically reconnect to your turntable room after losing internet connection!\
 *simply install the latest version of ttapi to do it!

 For a full list of commands, please consult the commands.txt file(does not contain all features, just commands).